 Nice Handmade Gifts: A Bouquet of Magazine Flowers

 Just a few weeks ago, I was freaking out about what to give to my mother.
 No money, too much to think about other than presents (bills, hunting for a job, etc.).
 The sad part is that this happens every single year, about 3 times - on mother's day, on her birthday, and on Christmas time.
-I never know what to give to my mother, and quite often don't have the time or money to go buy her something really nice and especial that expresses my gratitude to her.
+I never know what to give to my mom, and quite often don't have the time or money to buy her something really nice and especial that expresses my gratitude to her.

 So I went through my stuff to see if I could come up with something nice of my own.
 I had no idea what to do.
 A few days went by and mother's day was approaching too fast.

-Until, on the last day I had to come up with something, I remembered the time I helped one of my cousins make paper flowers for her University parade car.
-I did not have the same kind of paper she had (which does make things a lot easier) but I did have some wire and a bunch of old magazines piling up in my living room.
+Until on the last day I had to come up with something, I remembered the time I helped one of my cousins make paper flowers for her University parade car.
+I did not have the same kind of paper she had (which does make things a lot easier), but I did have some wire and a bunch of old magazines piling up in my living room.

 Old Magazines and Wire Leftovers